2010 FIFA World Cup: Quarter-finals

 The three quarter-finals between European and South American teams all resulted in wins for Europeans.
-Germany had a 4–0 victory over Argentina, and the Netherlands came from behind to beat Brazil 2–1, handing the Brazilians their first loss in a World Cup match held outside Europe (other than in a penalty shootout) since 1950 when Uruguay won the decisive match 2–1.
+Germany had a 4–0 victory over Argentina, and the Netherlands came from behind to beat Brazil 2–1, handing the Brazilians their first loss in a World Cup match held outside Europe (other than in a penalty shoot-out) since 1950 when Uruguay won the decisive match 2–1.
 Spain reached the final four for the first time since 1950 after a 1–0 win over Paraguay.
-Uruguay, the only South American team to reach the semi-finals, overcame Ghana in a penalty shoot-out after a 1–1 draw in which Ghana missed a penalty at the end of extra time after Luis Suárez controversially handled the ball on the line.
+Uruguay, the only South American team to reach the semi-finals, overcame Ghana in a penalty shoot-out after a 1–1 draw in which Ghana missed a penalty at the end of extra time after Luis Suárez handled the ball on the line.

 Semi-finals

 The Netherlands qualified for the final for the third time with a 3–2 win over Uruguay.
 Spain reached their first ever final with a 1–0 victory over Germany.
 As a result, it was the first World Cup final not to feature at least one of Brazil, Italy, Germany or Argentina.
+It also guaranteed that there would be a new World Cup champion, as neither Spain nor the Netherlands had won the tournament before.